smfo/whatILearntToday/Mobile/Flutter/error.md

 https://github.com/flutter/flutter/issues/75167

-Probably you installed something with a dependency that doesn't matc your own version of this package.
+Probably you installed something with a dependency that doesn't match your own version of this package.

 ```
 Flutter update --force